First ....

 Calculate distance and bearing

-Here is an App that started out life as a QB4.5 program I wrote.
+Here is an App that started out life as a QB4.5 program I wrote a long time ago.

 It never made it to a Windows program, but I rewrote from the ground up for the Mac.